flex1988/mongoose-cache/README.md

+#mongoose

-mongoose - cache is a cache module for mongoose querys base on redis.
+mongoose-cache is a cache module for mongoose querys base on redis.